josephthomas08/School_District_Analysis./README.md

 # School_District_Analysis.
 In the above mentioned School district Analysis the tools used were  Python and Pandas library to analyze school district data and trends in school performance
 ## Key Obejectives
-* Create the district and school summary DataFrames.
+* To create the district and school summary DataFrames.
-* Calculate the top 5 and bottom 5 performing schools.
+* To Calculate the top 5 and bottom 5 performing schools.
-* Calculate the average math and reading score for students in each grade level at each school.
+* To calculate the average math and reading score for students in each grade level at each school.
-* Calculate the school performance based on the spending per student.
+* To calculate the school performance based on the spending per student.
-* Calculate the school performance based on the size of the school.
+* To calculate the school performance based on the size of the school.
-* Calculate the school performance based on the type of school.
+* To calculate the school performance based on the type of school.

 ## Overview of the school district analysis: Explain the purpose of this analysis.